cloudevents/spec/primer.md

 appear within a CloudEvent.

-In determining which category a proposed attribute belongs, or even if it will be included at all, the working group uses use-cases and user-stories to explain the rationale and need for them.
+In determining which category a proposed attribute belongs, or even if it will be included at all, the group uses use-cases and user-stories to explain the rationale and need for them.
 This supporting information will be added to the [Prior Art](#prior-art) section of this document.